Design Your Garden with Collages

 His cold frame was sealed pretty tight, so predators like birds and ladybugs couldn’t get in to control the aphids.
 Also, recent warm temperatures stressed the plants in the closed frame.
 Opening the cold frame on warmer days will help.

 They are everywhere.
 They overwinter on mustard weeds which are prolific in the spring garden.
-There’s no avoiding the aphids altogether on kale plants, but cleaning up the debris in the garden and weeding out the mustard weeds will remove many of the eggs from last year.
+There’s no avoiding the aphids altogether on cole plants, but cleaning up the debris in the garden and weeding out the mustard weeds will remove many of the eggs from last year.

 They adore nitrogen.
 The soluble nitrogen he had just added just enticed even more aphids to come eat over here!